gary-jipp/lighthouse-node-pg/notes.md

 - deleting a row is the easiest.
 All we need is the ID
 - `delete from table`. a `where` is critical here now

+- `returning` also works with add inserts, deletes

 - if we delete a row and add another.
 What `id` will it get?
 - it never re-uses id's.
 Never backfill auto incrementing numbers